Monogamy relations for relativistically causal correlations: Relativistic causality and the dependency on the number of spatial dimensions

 intersect is in this case given by the future of any points within

-The generalisation to sets $\mathcal{A}_\mathcal{J}$ of more variables then follows inductively in the sense that the intersection of a collection of light cones $\cap_i A_i$ is still a collection of light cones.
-Namely, $A_1 \cap A_2$ is a collection of light cones by the above, furthermore $A_1 \cap A_2 \cap A_3$ is obtained by intersecting each of the light cones with that of $A_3$ and then taking the union of the resulting light cones and so forth.
+In general, the future of a set of variables $\mathcal{A}_\mathcal{J}$ is always a union of future light cones of some set of points $\tilde{\mathcal{S}}_\mathcal{J}$, that is a subset of a light cone $\mathcal{K}_\mathcal{J}$ that in some situations does not contain the full future light cones of all variables in $\mathcal{A}_\mathcal{J}$. \chanfin{This generalisation proceeds} inductively in the sense that the intersection of a collection of light cones $\cap_i A_i$ is still a collection of light cones.
+Namely, $A_1 \cap A_2$ is a collection of light cones by the above, furthermore $A_1 \cap A_2 \cap A_3$ is obtained by intersecting each of the light cones \chanfin{in the collection} with that of $A_3$ and then taking the union of the resulting light cones and so forth.